 45. Don’t watch Covid-19 news nonstop.

-46. And appreciate the difference between “social distancing” and physical distancing.
+46. Appreciate the difference between “social distancing” and physical distancing.

 What we need to maintain is physical distance.
 Because of social media, we’re all still socially in touch via Facebook, Facetime, Twitter, Instagram, email, phone calls, and myriad other avenues.
 For all its headaches, today’s technology is shining at the moment.
 If Covid-19 had appeared just thirty years ago…we would be battier than we are now.